 The -w32 flag is an optimization for Windows.
 It is ignored on all other platforms.
-GAUSS 7.0 uses Windows system file write commands that support 64-bit file sizes.
-These commands are slower on Windows XP than the 32-bit file write commands that were used in GAUSS 6.0.
+GAUSS 7.0 and later use Windows system file write commands that support 64-bit file sizes.
+These commands are slower on Windows XP than the 32-bit file write commands that were used in GAUSS 6.0 and earlier.
 If you include the -w32 flag, successive writes to the file indicated by fh will use 32-bit Windows write commands, which will be faster on Windows XP.
 Note, however, that the -w32 flag does not support 64-bit file sizes.